Why Too Much Cardio Isn't Good For Weight Loss | Nutritionist

 About the Author

-Hey there, I'm Chris Walker!
+Hey, I'm Chris Walker!
 I’ve been a Holistic Nutritionist, Health, and Weight Loss Coach for over 15 years.
-I help professional women and busy moms beat chronic gut issues and weight gain, so they can feel their best and keep the pounds off without drugs or surgery.
-Click here to learn more.
+Known as a gut health and weight loss expert, I help professional women and busy moms beat gut-related health issues and weight gain so they can finally keep the pounds off and feel their best inside and out, mentally and emotionally.

 {"email":"Email address invalid","url":"Website address invalid","required":"Required field missing"}